Early Alerts Information for Students

 - Foreign-Language Courses – occur in Week 4 through the beginning of Week 5

-- Chemistry – occur in a range of weeks after your first exam, normally between Weeks 5 and 7
+- Chemistry and Physics – occur in a range of weeks after your first exam, normally between Weeks 4 and 8

 If you receive an alert, you may need to contact your professor or advisor (or both) to work through how to resolve your challenges in your course.
 Your instructors are being asked to provide comments that will help you understand how you can take action related to the alert they’re letting you know about.

 The Early Alerts are designed to provide you with the earliest official feedback possible so that you have the opportunity to resolve your situation.

 What if the COVID-19 pandemic has made it difficult to complete the requirements of the course?